digitaltrails/vdu_controls/README.md

    09:19:56 INFO: Installation complete.
 Your desktop->applications->settings should now contain VDU Controls
    ```
 If you prefer to use a release version, you can download
-the vdu_controls.pyz (or tar or zip) from one of the github release pages.
+the vdu_controls.pyz (or tar or zip) from one of the GitHub release pages.
 The release page pyz file is directly runnable:

    ```